oracle/odpi/doc/src/user_guide/round_trips.rst

         the additional type information.
     * - :func:`dpiConn_getServerVersion()`
       - Maybe
-      - The first call requires a round-trip.
-Subsequent calls do not require a round-trip.
+      - The first call when requesting the release string always requires a round-trip.
+If the release string is not requested and Oracle Client 20.3 or higher is being used, no round-trip is required; otherwise, a round-trip is required.
+Subsequent calls with any client version do not require a round-trip.
     * - :func:`dpiConn_getSodaDb()`
       - No
       -